0 Part Course |

 • We consider exchange-traded derivatives and their credit risk mitigation.
 We look at how “give-ups” are used to overcome practical difficulties.

-• We will also look at the life cycle of an IRS and see the credit risk management.
+• You will cover the life cycle of an IRS and see the credit risk management.

 This counterparty credit risk training course is a 'must-know' for: